FAQs

 of my model.
 How can I do that?

-You can modify the requirements.txt
+You can modify requirements.txt

-of your model using mlflow.models.update_requirements()
+of your model using mlflow.models.update_model_requirements()

 import mlflow